marcoalopez/GrainSizeTools/README.md

 - Full automatic descriptive statistics of grain size populations including:

   - Several averages (arithmetic and geometric means, median, and frequency peak ("mode") via Gaussian Kernel Density Estimator)
-  - Estimation of robust confidence intervals including different methods (including some specific methods for lognormal populations such as the modified Cox or the GCI method)
+  - Estimation of robust confidence intervals (including some specific methods for lognormal populations such as the modified Cox or the GCI method)
   - Measures of dispersion and shape of the population
   - Normality and lognormality test